Here are some frequently asked questions about Piezography.

 When will with Piezography Pro ink be available?
 I missed the pre-sale.

 When will the Piezography Pro Package be available?
-I already bought it.

-The Piezography Pro Package will be available at the end of November.
+The Piezography Pro Package is available now.

 Can I use my existing K7 ink (or my MK or PK channels) for Piezography Pro?
 I have a lot of ink left over.